syncfusion-content/flutter-docs/Flutter/chat/getting-started.md

 Add a chat widget with the required properties, such as messages and outgoingUser.

-N> The chat interface updates based on changes to messages and outgoingUser.
+>**Note**: The chat interface updates based on changes to messages and outgoingUser.
 Ensure the widget's state is rebuilt to reflect any updates.

 {% tabs %}
 {% highlight Dart %}